Edge Services - Quickstart

 -

-Enabling WAF means that Edge Services can filter out and block potentially malicious requests to your origin.
+Enabling WAF means that Edge Services can filter out and block potentially malicious requests to your backend.
 You can choose the paranoia level to be used when evaluating requests, and set exclusions to define traffic that shouldn't be filtered by WAF.
 Find out how to configure WAF

 How to delete an Edge Services pipeline